 Turning to much earlier technological innovations, ancient stone tools, paleoanthropologist and archaeologist Dr. Alison Brooks discussed the formation of ancient societies.
 Her research has uncovered evidence of social networks as long as 320,000 years ago.
-In the archaeological record, she explained, this is represented by "the movement of raw material from distant sources."
+In the archaeological record, she explained, this is represented by "the emotional 'us' vs. 'them' dynamic that drives human tribalism.